guslipkin/dewey/README.md

 ## `regsearch`

-An exhaustive search regression built on base R.
+An exhaustive search regression built on base R

 ## `ifelsedata`